Skip to main content

 Do Hashtags Still Work on Instagram in 2026?

 Short answer: yes, but differently than they used to.
-Instagram's own guidance now recommends three to five relevant hashtags rather than the old advice of cramming in 30.
-The algorithm has become much better at understanding what your content is about from the visual content and caption text itself.
+Instagram’s own guidance now recommends three to five relevant hashtags on Instagram rather than the old advice of cramming in 30.
+The algorithm has become much better at understanding what your content is about from the visual and your Instagram captions.
 Hashtags now function more like topic labels than discovery shortcuts.

 For small businesses, especially local ones, the real power is in location-specific hashtags.
 Tags like #CornwallFood, #TruroBusiness, or #NewquaySurfing put you in front of people actively interested in your area.
 These smaller hashtags have far less competition than generic tags like #SmallBusiness (which has hundreds of millions of posts and where your content disappears in seconds).